Is your SSD or Flash Drive not showing files when you connect it to your Mobile?

-Tricky, because of the different types of formats an SSD can be formatted.
+Tricky because of the different types of formats an SSD can be formatted.

-For example, if it is formatted using NTFS, it would work well on a Windows computer, but on Macs, there will be limited compatibility with it, you only will be able to copy the contents on the SSD to the computer, but not vice versa.
+For example, if it is formatted using NTFS, it would work well on a Windows computer, but on Macs, there will be limited compatibility with it.
+You only will be able to copy the contents on the SSD to the computer, but not vice versa.

-To be able to copy data from your Mac OS to the SSD, it needs to be formatted using Mac OS type.
+To be able to copy data from your Mac OS to the SSD, it needs to be formatted using the Mac OS type.

-We have actually explained this in another article where we were dealing with compatibility issues when using a hybrid HDD.
+We have explained this in another article where we were dealing with compatibility issues when using a hybrid HDD.

 But it could also give you issues when you want to use it with your mobile phone.

-While connecting your SSD to your computer using a micro USB or USB type C, you might face issues where your mobile phone wouldn’t detect the external SSD.
+While connecting your SSD to your Computer using a micro USB or USB type C, you might face issues where your mobile phone wouldn’t detect the external SSD.

-The app is,
+The App is,

 Microsoft exFAT/NTFS for USB by Paragon Software (Play Store Link)

-I was able to Mount my 500 GB Samsung T5 SSD on my Xiaomi Poco F1 using this particular app.
+I was able to Mount my 500 GB Samsung T5 SSD on my Xiaomi Poco F1 using this particular App.

-If you do not want to spend money, you can also earn Google rewards points for Google Play Store, so that you can use the rewards points to make the purchase.
+If you do not want to spend money, you can also earn Google rewards points for Google Play Store so that you can use the rewards points to make the purchase.

-Although there is SSD hard drive available in larger sizes like 1TB or 2TB, I have got the 500GB SSD, which is priced reasonably at around $100 (Rs 7999 in India)
+Although there is an SSD hard drive available in larger sizes like 1TB or 2TB, I have got the 500GB SSD, which is priced reasonably at around $100 (Rs 7999 in India)